-While on a shore dive across a sandy area on Mafia Island while diving with David from Mafia Island Diving, I spotted some movement on the sea floor on the edge of the visibility.
+The Cuttlefish using its arms as lures while on a shore dive across a sandy area on Mafia Island diving with David from Mafia Island Diving, I spotted some movement on the sea floor on the edge of the visibility.
 The visibility was low, around 5 meters.
 As I swam slowly towards it so I saw two plant like protrusions, seemingly moving in the current.
 Except there was no current of any note.

 As I swam closer so I noted that what appeared from a distance to be a plant similar to a mangrove root, was actually a Pharaoh Cuttlefish (Sepia pharaonis) hiding in the sand with two of his arms darkened and raised in a tapering shape, moving them backwards and forwards obviously looking to attract prey.
 As I got closer so he knew that he had been seen and raised himself for a quick exit.